Programme Year One

 Year Three of the programme enables you to develop critical analysis of the impact of innovation and technological advances on practice.
-The greater part of this year is spent in the clinical environment allowing you to consolidate and develop skills enabling them to become clinically competent and safe to practise.
+The greater part of this year is spent in the clinical environment allowing you to consolidate and develop skills enabling you to become clinically competent and safe to practice.

 Year Three Compulsory Modules

 The programme detail and modules listed are illustrative only and subject to change.